Ziggeo/ziggeo-wordpress-plugin/readme.txt

 5. Working with templates - managing templates
 6. Working with templates - editing templates
 7. Working with templates - beta templates (if you are not on beta by default)
+8. Working with templates - videowall templates setup
-8. videowall (defaults - page numbers)
+9. videowall (defaults - page numbers)
-9. videowall (defaults with slidewall turned on)
+10. videowall (defaults with slidewall turned on)

 = Global Defaults =
-10. Your old setup is now used as fallback
+11. Your old setup is now used as fallback

 = Comments =
-11. More options for comments.
+12. More options for comments.

 = Editing Post =
-12. TinyMCE button
+13. TinyMCE button

 == Upgrade notice ==